Frequently Asked Questions

 A typical eye exam take 1-1.5 hours because we do a comprehensive, dilated eye exam.
 This includes: dilation, tonometry (a measurement of eye pressure), visual field test (a measurement of peripheral vision) and visual acuity test (a measurement of distance vision).What is dilation?

 At the Eye Clinic of Wisconsin, we believe that the finest eye care in the region should be within reach for everyone.
-We offer flexible financing options to help make vision correction affordable for all.
-(More information found under “Financing”.) -
+We offer flexible financing options to help make vision correction convenient for all.
+(More information is found under “Payment Options”.) -

 -